Burlington Stores (NYSE:BURL) Releases Q2 2022 Earnings Guidance

-Burlington Stores (NYSE:BURL – Get Rating) issued an update on its second quarter 2022 earnings guidance on Thursday morning.
+Burlington Stores (NYSE:BURL – Get Rating) updated its second quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $0.18-$0.31 for the period, compared to the consensus estimate of $1.07.
 The company issued revenue guidance of -.Burlington Stores also updated its FY 2022 guidance to $6.00-$7.00 EPS.

+BURL has been the subject of several recent research reports.
+Zacks Investment Research upgraded shares of Burlington Stores from a sell rating to a hold rating and set a $172.00 price target for the company in a report on Wednesday.
+OTR Global lowered shares of Burlington Stores to a positive rating in a report on Wednesday, May 4th.
+Robert W. Baird reduced their price target on shares of Burlington Stores from $275.00 to $205.00 and set an outperform rating for the company in a report on Friday, May 27th.
+Deutsche Bank Aktiengesellschaft reduced their price target on shares of Burlington Stores from $223.00 to $191.00 in a report on Friday, May 27th.
+Finally, Morgan Stanley reduced their price target on shares of Burlington Stores from $329.00 to $315.00 and set an overweight rating for the company in a report on Friday, May 27th.
+One investment analyst has rated the stock with a sell rating, two have given a hold rating and sixteen have given a buy rating to the stock.
+Based on data from MarketBeat.com, Burlington Stores has an average rating of Buy and an average target price of $243.75.

 Burlington Stores Company Profile (Get Rating)